amacgown00/Portfolio/Retrospective.md

 - Implementing changes and logging trainings requires users to locate information from to different pages that will clear once the user returns to the task page instead of the information being accessible from a single window so the process can be completed in a linear set of steps.
 - Refresh buttons, fast timeouts, and the use of similar titles in different places make it difficult to retrace your steps when you find the right process.
 - The search feature is not broad, precise filters and different methods are necessary to find the right information and require a long series of clicks.

-Where I believe it went wrong at the system level
-- Licenses were chosen and the platform was built with insufficient input from personas at the site level.

 Data Migration